 Presser Hall was originally part of the Hardin College Campus in Mexico, Missouri.
-Hardin College was the first female seminary in the state of Missouri.
+Hardin College was the first female seminary in the state of Missouri founded in 1858.
 Theodore Presser initially provided the funds for the building of Presser Hall as a concert hall.
 Mr. Presser was a well known philanthropist and planted hundreds of Presser Halls all over the United States.
 We like to think of him as the “Johnny Appleseed of Music”.

 Our 9-acre block is a tribute to Hardin College built in 1857 as a private female college.
 For the next half-century Hardin College flourished as an outstanding school for young women.

 Governed by a Board of Trustees, Hardin benefited substantially from its founder, who initially donated nearly $40,000 and before his death had doubled that amount.